Configure and use a Postman mock server

 If you configured a delay for your mock server, Postman waits the specified period of time before sending the response.

-Your Postman account gives you a limited number of free mock server calls per month.
-Check your usage limits.
+Your Postman plan gives you a limited number of free mock server calls per month.
+Learn more about resource usage in Postman.

-In addition to using Postman to make requests to mock endpoints, you can also make those requests in a web browser.
+In addition to using Postman to call mock endpoints, you can also make requests to a mock server using a web browser.

 A web browser makes a cross-origin HTTP request when it requests a resource from a domain, protocol, or port that's different from its own.
 Cross-Origin Resource Sharing (CORS) is a standard that defines a way in which a browser and server can interact securely.
 In this case, CORS refers to how a web browser interacts with the mock endpoints hosted on the Postman mock server.